BloomTech-Labs/ds/docs/cycle1.md

 ## Begin with baselines

 In Cycle 1, you're required to start making a chart like this.
-Label the axes — with time on the x-axis, and your evaluation metric on the y-axis.
+Label the axes, with time on the x-axis, and your evaluation metric on the y-axis.
 Then plot the red horizontal lines, representing baselines and user expectations.

 ![](https://user-images.githubusercontent.com/7278219/71922887-bd063980-3183-11ea-8930-33462eee48c0.png)